vmware-tanzu/sonobuoy/README.md

 ## Overview

 Sonobuoy addresses the gap in tools for [Kubernetes][3] cluster introspection.
-It is a customizable, extendable, and cluster-agnostic way to record snapshots of your cluster's essential characteristics.

-Sonobuoy generates clear, informative reports about your cluster, regardless of your deployment details.
+It is a customizable, extendable, and cluster-agnostic way to generate clear, informative reports about your cluster--regardless of your deployment details.
 Its selective data dumps of Kubernetes resource objects and cluster nodes allow for the following use cases:

 * Integrated end-to-end (e2e) [conformance-testing 1.7+][13]
 * Workload debugging
-* Workload recovery
 * Custom data collection via extensible plugins

 ## Install and Configure